rails/cssbundling-rails/README.md

 A common issue is that your repository does not contain the output directory used by the build commands.
 You must have `app/assets/builds` available.
 Add the directory with a `.gitkeep` file, and you'll ensure it's available in production.

+### Tailwind
+Tailwind fails if your view files don't have the `.html` format in their file names.
+See `tailwind.config.js`

 ## License

 CSS Bundling for Rails is released under the [MIT License](https://opensource.org/licenses/MIT).